Satyamev Jayate season 2

 The second season of Satyamev Jayate premiered on 2 March 2014.
 While Hindi is the show's primary language, it was dubbed and simulcast in Bengali, Malayalam, Marathi, Tamil and Telugu.

 The second season was supposed to have three installments.
 The first installment, consisting of five episodes, was aired in March 2014.
 The second installment was ready in July 2014, and aired in September 2014.

 Episodes

 Episode 1: Fighting Rape

 Episode 1 began with the 2012 Delhi Gang Rape Case.
-It highlighted facts and figures about rape incidents and focused on the problems that prevent survivors from getting justice.
+It highlighted facts and figures about rape incidents and focused on the problems that prevent survivors from getting justice, ranging from apathetic police force, medical personnel, judiciary, and the societal attitudes of victim blaming.
 A survey that was conducted in Madhya Pradesh in 2013 that reported that 48% of the victims were wearing salwar kurta, 41% were clad in sari and 10% of toddlers wore frocks and pyjamas at the time of the incident.

 Episode 2: Indian Police

 Episode 2 highlights the issues faced by the police.
 It talks about the attempts made to introduce reform and protect police from political interference.
-This was ignored by state governments.
+However, this was repeatedly ignored by state governments, causing trust to deteriorate against police across the nation.
+The episode also shares how constables, who form bulk of the force, have to suffer from lack of dignity, and insufficient housing amongst other needs and facilities.